cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 included an early specification based on resource object specifications that provided a simplified version of an API interface design.

-This document is expected to grow with the help of contributions from the community to achieve a comprehensive set of interfaces that will be usable for the implementation of Big Data Architectures.
-To achieve technical and high-quality document content, this document will go through a public comment period along with NIST internal review.

 Report Structure
 ----------------